tonyedwardspz/tonyedwardspz/blog/_posts/2023/april/2023-04-04-peering-into-the-past.md

 title: Peering in to the past
 tag:
     - Teaching
-    - Software Cornwall
+    - Tech Cornwall
 ---

-This week, I've been helping Software Cornwall to run their Mission to Mars work experience program, filling a gap due to illness.
+This week, I've been helping Tech Cornwall to run their Mission to Mars work experience program, filling a gap due to illness.

 It's been great fun!